uber-go/guide/style.md

   s.data = str
 }

-sVals := map[int]S{1: {"A"}}
+// We cannot get pointers to value stored in maps. sVals := map[int]S{1: {"A"}}

-// You can only call Read using a value sVals[1].Read()
+// We can call Read on values stored in the map because Read
+// has a value receiver.
+sVals[1].Read()

+// We cannot call Write on values stored in the map because Write
+// has a pointer receiver, and it's not possible to get a pointer
+// to a value stored in a map.
-// This will not compile:
+//
 //  sVals[1].Write("test")

 sPtrs := map[int]*S{1: {"A"}}

-// You can call both Read and Write using a pointer sPtrs[1].Read() sPtrs[1].Write("test")
+// You can call both Read and Write if the map stores pointers. sPtrs[1].Read() sPtrs[1].Write("test")
 ```